leandro-odev/Algortimos-Grafos/README.md

 - [Contributing](#contributing)

 ## Introduction
 Graphs are versatile data structures used to represent connections between objects.
 Graph algorithms play a crucial role in solving a wide range of problems in computer science and beyond.
-This repository aims to provide implementations of fundamental graph algorithms to help you understand and utilize them in your projects.
+This repository aims to provide implementations of some graph algorithms to the subject "Graph Theory" at the Federal University of Alagoas - UFAL.

 ## Algorithms
 The following graph algorithms are currently implemented in this repository:
+- Bellman-Ford's Algorithm
 - Dijkstra's Algorithm
 - Kosaraju's Algorithm
+- Kruskal's Algorithm
-- Bellman-Ford's Algorithm
+- Prim's Algorithm

 ## Usage
 To use the implementations in this repository, follow these steps: